gottlieb-unavco/simple-project/README.md

 ## Services

-Ideally, every available service should be included here, but anything unrelated to a particular bit of work should usually be commented out for size and speed.
+Ideally, every available service should be included in this project, but for any particular bit of development most of them should probably be commented out for size/performance.

 - **broker** (core)
   - Kafka broker